KagantuyaZ/FSD-CLCD/README.md

 The _log_ folder is used to save the logs generated during the runtime process.

 The code for data preprocessing is currently not publicly available.
+If needed, please contact us by Flsrage@gmail.com

 To get the result in paper, run _main.py_

-environment
+Environment

 pytorch 2.1.0

 pyg 2.5.0